ajeetraina/codellama-python/README.md

 - Add or modify the python files.
 - Apply a commit message and wait for the review.
 I could take some minutes, the final result is a review.md with all suggestions from codellama.

+## How can I customize the prompts provided to the CodeLLama model for generating suggestions?

+To customize the prompts provided to the CodeLLama model for generating suggestions, you can modify the prompt variable within the shell script.